dribnet/purvs/README.md

 More letters.

 D, E, F, G, H, I, and J have been made.
 I'm not sure how far I'll be able to take just two arcs, but I'm gonna run as far as it'll go.
 Not so sure about G or F, but they exist.

+1/05/20
+More letters, default changed.
+README fixed.

+K, X, and Y have been added.
+Not super sure about K or Y, but at least I have them.
+Default is now two semicircular arcs which do not overlap.
+Tweaked F to fit newly added rule that red should have more weight to the right and bottom.
+Cut out and replaced default readme.